 Telegram is free of charge and free of ads and available on the web, Android, iOS and desktops.

 Google has definitely taken care of everything you might need for remote work.
-Hangouts Chat is useful for those who use it for voice and video calls in order not to be torn between multiple services.
-On Hangouts a user is able to create group chats and invite new members to the service and chats specifically.
+Chat is useful for those who use it for voice and video calls in order not to be torn between multiple services.
+In Google Chat, a user can create group chats and invite new members to the service and chats specifically.

-Hangouts is not as advanced as Telegram.
+Chat is not as advanced as Telegram.
 It’s a free messenger that allows you to make video calls (private and group), and exchange images and emoji.
-If that’s all you need, Hangouts is okay.
+If that’s all you need, Chat is okay.

-It’s low-cost and is fully equipped to help you with your remote experience.
-There are private and group chats for ordinary communication, rooms and bots for maximum productivity.
+There is also GOOGLE MEET.
+It’s low-cost and fully equipped to help you with your remote work experience.
+There are private and group chats for ordinary communication, as well as rooms and bots for maximum productivity.

 - Rooms are new to the system and help to work on specific projects.
 In rooms you can create threads and discuss specific problems within a single project: for each new thread there is a separate Reply section so you will not be lost in endless conversations and will catch each detail of discussion without a glitch.
 A user can also create different rooms with the same list of participants, and that’s comfortable if you work on multiple projects with the same team.

 - Bots as integrations.
-Hangouts Chat integrates with Google Drive to share documents with team members in chats and rooms.
-Chat integrates with Hangouts Meet to schedule video calls.
-Bots can be used to integrate Hangouts with Asana to notify about meetings.
+Google Meet integrates with Google Drive to share documents with team members in chats and rooms.
+Chat integrates with Meet to schedule video calls.
+Bots can be used to integrate Meet with Asana to notify about meetings.

 WhatsApp is very popular for private use.
 It helps with business goals too.
 WhatsApp for business has been created for improving your performance and communication with customers.